The Trustee recognises the importance of protecting the privacy of an individual’s personal information.

 The Trustee will not use or disclose sensitive information for the purpose of direct marketing unless the individual has consented to being contacted for such purpose.

-The Trustee will not disclose personal information to an entity that is located outside Australia, nor allow such an entity to hold personal information, unless required to administer Fund membership and where one of the following applies:
+The Trustee will not disclose personal information to an entity that is located outside Australia, nor allow such an entity to hold personal information, unless one of the following applies:

 The Trustee has taken reasonable steps to ensure that the overseas entity is committed to protecting the individual’s privacy and complies with the APPs; or